310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 So it’s important to be more careful with the people who're gonna be in your life for a long time, right?

-But you and Hajime-kun feel *way* too careful around each other; it’s like you’re both holding something back…
+But you and Hajime-kun feel *way* too careful around each other; it’s like you’re both holding somethin’ back…

 That’s why I want you two to be more harsh and just punch each other.
 {% endbubble %}